Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/TestCases.md

     HammerDB Workload SF=16 (warehouses for TPC-C)
     This includes no queries.
 HammerDB runs the benchmark This experiment compares run time and resource consumption of TPC-C queries in different DBMS.
-System metrics are monitored by a cluster-wide installation.
 TPC-C data is generated and loaded using several threads.
 Scaling factor (i.e., number of warehouses) is 16.
 Benchmarking runs for 5 minutes.
+System metrics are monitored by a cluster-wide installation.
-Benchmark is limited to DBMS PostgreSQL.
+Benchmark is limited to DBMS P, o, s, t, g, r, e, S, Q, L.
+Import is handled by 1 processes (pods).
 Loading is fixed to cl-worker19.
 Benchmarking is fixed to cl-worker19.
 SUT is fixed to cl-worker11.